 After childbirth, women should drink lady’s mantle tea,

-especially if it is mixed with shepherd’s purse or yarrow.
+especially if it is mixed with shephard’s purse or yarrow.
 It aids with debility of the abdomen and, for women who are likely to miscarry, it is strengthening for the foetus and the uterus.
 Master herbalist Nicholas Culpeper claimed: “Women who wanted to conceive should drink a decoction of lady’s mantle for 20 days before conception then, once pregnant, they should sit in a bath made from the decoction“.
 Culpeper also recommended it for “green wounds” or gangrene.

 Popular European healer Johann Künzle stresses its merits: “Through early and prolonged application of this medicinal herb, two thirds of all operations performed on women would be quite unnecessary.
 Every woman in childbed should drink much of this tea, some children would still have their mother, some widower his wife, had they known this herb”.